bedatadriven/renjin/README.md

 Compiling from Source
 =====================

-At this time, building Renjin completely is only supported on Linux and OS X systems with gcc-4.7 installed.
+At this time, building Renjin completely is only supported on Ubuntu 14.04.
 The resulting Java builds are fully platform-independent.

 See [BUILDING](BUILDING.md) for more information.